Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 Maret 2026 02.35.29 UTC
+- WIB: Minggu, 15 Maret 2026 03.40.05 UTC
-- WITA: Minggu, 15 Maret 2026 03.35.29 UTC
+- WITA: Minggu, 15 Maret 2026 04.40.05 UTC
-- WIT: Minggu, 15 Maret 2026 04.35.29 UTC
+- WIT: Minggu, 15 Maret 2026 05.40.05 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: motivational
+Kategori: inspirational